Cutthroat (pool): Gameplay

 Each set of five balls is initially unclaimed – the ball sets remain "open" until at least one ball from two sets have been pocketed.
 For example, if the breaking player pockets the 6 then the 9, that player definitely does not own the 6–10 group, but does not yet clearly own either 1–5 or 11–15.
 If the player had pocketed the 6 then the 2, the player would definitely be group 11–15.
 A foul break thus includes the possibility that the fouling breaker may eventually be assigned a group from which a ball was pocketed on the foul break shot.
 However, if there was a foul on the break, no set can be claimed and the table is still open, no matter what balls may have been pocketed.

-A player's turn continues so long as he legally pockets one or more object balls with each shot.
-A shooter can even knock in his own ball, allowing him to continue a turn in exchange for his now-weakened position.
+A player's turn continues so long as they legally pocket one or more object balls with each shot.
+A shooter can even knock in their own ball, allowing them to continue a turn in exchange for their now-weakened position.
 This circumstance is called "cutting one's own throat".
-If a player sinks his own last ball (intentionally or otherwise), he must sit out the rest of the game, except as noted below.
+If a player sinks their own last ball (intentionally or otherwise), they must sit out the rest of the game, except as noted below.